 Milano is already well on her way to this career path, as she recently landed an internship with The Visual Brand, a well-known name in the graphic design industry, known for branding major companies such as Kind Bar and Heineken.
 The company is best known for its work in packing design and motion design, but also works in all design sectors.

-Milano sites the Hartford Art School with setting her up for career success.
+Milano cites the Hartford Art School with setting her up for career success.
 One required class for VCD majors is user interface design, which prepares students for creating and designing web magazines, in-depth company websites, and mobile apps.
 “This class caused me to fall in love with this specific sector of graphic design, which is forever expanding,” Milano says.

 She also says that she feels prepared for future corporate and agency jobs, as HAS has a wealth of classes “in every area of graphic design.”
 And it’s not just the courses she is taking that she feels that has prepared her, but the connections she’s forged are also keys to her success.
 Milano says that “the most significant connections I made at UHart are with my professors.
 All of my professors in both the Illustration and VCD departments are either currently working in the field or have already had a long and prosperous career.
 My peers and I often reach out to our professors for advice not only on current projects, but also on our future careers in which they are always happy to sit down and talk with us about.”